vanzin/jEdit/README.SRC.txt

  For building the online help in PDF-format:

-  - Apache FOP 0.20.5.
-Get it from
+  - Apache FOP 0.93 or later. <http://xmlgraphics.apache.org/fop/download.html>.
-    <http://xmlgraphics.apache.org/fop/download.html> or from your package
-    manager.
-The newer releases will not work with our files.
+    Currently the build requires the full binary distribution, but we will soon make it work with versions from your package manager too.

  For building the windows EXE launcher: